pwntr/nvidia-gpu-ROP-count-linux/README.md

 see [nvidia-rtx-blackwell-gpu-architecture.pdf](https://images.nvidia.com/aem-dam/Solutions/geforce/blackwell/nvidia-rtx-blackwell-gpu-architecture.pdf) for more details

 # Quickstart
+Download the latest release from the [release page](https://github.com/pwntr/nvidia-gpu-ROP-count-linux/releases), unpack it and run the desired binary (see below for differences)!

 ## Prereqs
 Make sure you have the latest Nvidia driver installed, and verify that `nvidia-smi` is also working.